 It has that German cosiness I love so much.
 You can especially feel that in restaurants and beer houses.
-All the food there is a comfort food.
+All the food there is comfort food.
 And it’s delicious!
 Beers are awesome.
-And service is very personal.
+And the service is very personal.
 I could spend hours only by sitting in those German beer houses talking with people around me.
 It’s definitely a social moment having a meal in a restaurant there.

 Hamburg loves technology

 It’s also the city where engineering and mechanics are big.
 I have a feeling like half the city is working in something related to technology.
 And like they are completely passionate about it.
 I’ve seen so many strange vehicles while there.
 There are so many exhibitions related to technology organised, as well.
-Old cranes and maritime equipment are all around the city displayed as an exhibits glorifying achievements of technology.
+Old cranes and maritime equipment are all around the city displayed as exhibits glorifying achievements of technology.
 Visiting ‘Miniatur Wunderland’ was a great way seeing that technology used to entertain people.